-The current study assesses acute alterations in clinical measures of volitional strength, spasticity/spasms, and locomotor function following single dose administration of 5-HT medications in subjects with incomplete SCI.
-The primary hypotheses were that administration of a 5-HT antagonist (cyproheptadine) would depress volitional and reflexive motor function, whereas an agent that augmented 5-HT bioavailability, such as a selective 5-HT reuptake inhibitor (SSRI; escitalopram), would increase volitional and reflex function.
-Understanding how these medications affect motor output following SCI may have an important role in clinical decision making, particularly as a large number of individuals with SCI utilize medications that modulate synaptic 5-HT activity.
+The current study assesses acute alterations in clinical measures of volitional strength, spasticity/spasms, and locomotor function following single dose administration of 5HT medications in subjects with incomplete SCI.
+The primary hypotheses were that administration of a 5HT antagonist (cyproheptadine) would depress volitional and reflexive motor function, whereas an agent that augmented 5HT bioavailability, such as a selective 5HT reuptake inhibitor (SSRI; escitalopram), would increase volitional and reflex function.
+Understanding how these medications affect motor output following SCI may have an important role in clinical decision making, particularly as a large number of individuals with SCI utilize medications which modulate synaptic 5HT activity.

-Methods
+Materials and Methods

-Individuals with chronic motor incomplete SCI were recruited to participate in a double-blinded, randomized crossover design study to assess the acute effects of over-encapsulated, oral administration of a 5-HT antagonist (8 mg cyproheptadine, Periactin, Merck Inc.) and an SSRI (10 mg escitalopram oxalate, Lexapro, Forest Pharmaceuticals Inc.) on clinical assessments of motor activity.
-The dosage of medications was chosen based on previous published and unpublished data.^{3,13} Both medications cross the blood-brain barrier and act upon 5-HT, among other, synapses in the central nervous system.
-Cyproheptadine acts upon the postsynaptic neuron and blocks ligand-mediated and constitutive activity of the 5-HT receptor.
-Escitalopram acts upon presynaptic 5-HT reuptake mechanisms to increase the duration/concentration of endogenous 5-HT in the synaptic cleft.
-All subjects underwent a 14 day washout period for antidepressant, antispastic, and all other medications with known interactions with the study agents.
+Twelve individuals with chronic motor incomplete SCI participated in a double-blinded, randomized crossover design study to assess the acute effects of over-encapsulated, oral administration of a 5HT antagonist (8mg cyproheptadine, Periactin, Merck Inc.) and a SSRI (10 mg escitalopram oxalate, Lexapro, Forest Pharmaceuticals Inc.) on clinical assessments of motor activity.
+The dosage of medications was chosen upon previous published and unpublished data.^{3, 13} Both medications cross the blood brain barrier and act upon 5HT, among other, synapses in the central nervous system; cyproheptadine acts upon the post-synaptic neuron and blocks ligand-mediated and constitutive activity of the 5HT receptor; escitalopram acts upon presynaptic 5HT reuptake mechanisms to increase the duration/concentration of endogenous 5HT in the synaptic cleft.
+All subjects underwent a 14 day washout period for anti-depressant, anti-spastic, and all other medications with known interactions with the study agents.
 All procedures were approved by the Northwestern University Institutional Review Board and all subjects provided informed written consent.

-Clinical examinations of strength, reflexes, and locomotor function were conducted prior to and 4.5 h following administration of either agent, corresponding to peak plasma concentration of study medication.
+Clinical examinations of strength, reflexes, and locomotor function were conducted prior to and 4.5 hours following administration of either agent, corresponding to peak plasma concentration of study medication.
 Testing took approximately 30 min and the order of strength, reflexes, and locomotor testing was consistent during each session.
-A minimum of 7 days separated the two testing conditions.
-The clinical examinations have been described in detail previously with abbreviated descriptions provided here.12 The Lower Extremity Motor Score (LEMS) is a standard clinical evaluation of strength of five lower extremity myotomes (L2-S1; hip flexion, knee extension, ankle dorsiflexion, great toe extension, ankle plantarflexion) bilaterally.
-Strength is scored on a 0-5 scale, ranging from "no muscle contraction" to "normal amount of resistance to examiners efforts" and summed bilaterally for a total possible score of 50.
-Strength data were also separated by stronger versus weaker limb, and by stronger (≥ 3) versus weaker (<3) muscle groups.
+A minimum of 7 days separated the 2 testing conditions.
+The clinical examinations have been described in detail previously with abbreviated descriptions provided below.12 The Lower Extremity Motor Score (LEMS) is a standard clinical evaluation of strength of 5 lower extremity myotomes (L2-S1; hip flexion, knee extension, ankle dorsiflexion, great toe extension, ankle plantarflexion) bilaterally.
+Strength is scored on a 0-5 scale, ranging from 'no muscle contraction' to 'normal amount of resistance to examiners efforts' and summed bilaterally for a total possible score of 50.
+Strength data was also separated by stronger versus weaker limb, and by stronger (\geq 3) versus weaker (< 3) muscle groups.

 Lower extremity reflex behaviors were assessed using both the modified Ashworth assessment (mAsh) and the Spinal Cord Assessment Tools for Spastic Reflexes (SCATS).
 The mAsh assesses resistance to rapid joint movement applied by the experimenter to the passive subject.
-This evaluation is used to assess spasticity of bilateral knee extensors and flexors using a 0-5 scale ranging from "no increase in muscle tone" to "complete rigidity."
+This evaluation is used to assess spasticity of bilateral knee extensors and flexors using a 0-5 scale ranging from 'no increase in muscle tone' to 'complete rigidity.'
 Scores were summed bilaterally for a total possible score of 20, with individual assessments also analyzed separately.
-The SCATS is a clinical evaluation of three types of lower extremity spasms (flexor spasms, extensor spasms, plantarflexor clonus).
+The SCATS is a clinical evaluation of 3 types of lower extremity spasms (flexor spasms, extensor spasms, plantarflexor clonus).
 Each spasm is graded on a 0-3 scale based upon the amplitude or duration of reflex activity.
 Data were summed bilaterally for a total score of 18, with individual assessments also analyzed separately.